-Name of Party involved () Private and/or public entity(ies) Kindly indicate if the party
+Name of Party involved () Private and/or public entity(ies)

 ((host) indicates a host Project Participants () (as involved wishes to be considered

 Party) applicable) as project participant (Yes/No)

 COMPANHIA SIDERÚRGICA

 PITANGUI

 (private entity)

-Prozil (Host Country) EFFICIENTIA S.A.
-No
+Brogil (Heat Country) EFFICIENTIA S.A.
+Na

-Brazii (Host Country) (public entity) NU
+Brazil (Host Country) (public entity) No

 CARBOTRADER Assessoria e

 Consultoria em Energia Ltda

 (private entity)

 () In accordance with the CDM modalities and procedures, at the time of making the CDM- PDD

 public at the stage of validation, a Party involved may or may not have provided its approval.
 At the

 time of requesting registration, the approval by the Party(ies) involved is required.